-Using Twitter like hashtags to create channels, Slack keep discussions about certain projects in dedicated areas of the board.
+Using Twitter-like hashtags to create channels, Slack keep discussions about certain projects in dedicated areas of the board.
 You can give specific people access to specific channels, and you can even @reply team members to make sure they’re tagged on conversations as well.

-Since getting onto Slack, the team has been more responsive, hasn’t missed any notes and just seems to be flowing much better.
-A big thanks to the team at Fizzle.co [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.] for this recommendation.
+Since getting onto Slack, the team has been more responsive, hasn’t missed any notes, and just seems to be flowing much better.
+A big thanks to the team at Fizzle.co for this recommendation.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

-Mobile App available for Free on iPhone and Android.
+Available for free on iPhone and Android.

 Evernote is one of my favorite tools of all time, and its mobile application makes it extremely easy to continue to stay organized and productive while I’m on the go.

 I use an organization system similar to the one Michael Hyatt outlines here, but I use the mobile application primarily to capture and organize those new ideas that pop into my head at random times of the day.